liip/RMT/README.md

     * Option `commit-message`: specify a custom commit message. %version% will be replaced by the current / next version strings.
 * `vcs-tag`: Tag the last commit
 * `vcs-publish`: Publish the changes (commits and tags)
-* `composer-update`: Update the version number in a composer file (note that when using packagist.org, it is recommended to not have a tag in composer.json as the version is handle by version control tags)
+* `composer-update`: Update the version number in a composer file (note that when using packagist.org, it is recommended to not have a tag in composer.json as the version is handled by version control tags)
 * `files-update`: Update the version in one or multiple files.
 For each file to update, please provide an array with
     * Option `file`: path to the file to update
     * Option `pattern`: optional, use to specify the string replacement pattern in your file.
 For example:
     `const VERSION = '%version%';`
 * `build-phar-package`: Builds a Phar package of the current project whose filename depends on the 'package-name' option and the deployed version: [package-name]-[version].phar
-    * Option `package-name`: the name of the generate package
+    * Option `package-name`: the name of the generated package
     * Option `destination`: the destination directory to build the package into.
 If prefixed with a slash, is considered absolute, otherwise relative to the project root.
     * Option `excluded-paths`: a regex of excluded paths, directly passed to the [Phar::buildFromDirectory](http://php.net/manual/en/phar.buildfromdirectory.php) method.
 Ex: `/^(?!.*cookbooks|.*\.vagrant|.*\.idea).*$/im`
     * Option `metadata`: an array of metadata describing the package.
 Ex author, project.
 Note: the release version is added by default but can be overridden here.